AnukarOP/StreamitUP/README.md

 Screensharing is optional, you may start streaming at any time, stop streaming, change the window/screen that you're sharing.
 Audio capture may not be available, depending on browser.

+❗ **Note** : ```If in Case Your Mobile browser, Says- "The Screen Capture is not supported by your browser" !
+You need not to worry about this, but you can Try *Edge* or Any Screensharing supported browser which is compatible on your Device.```

 ## 💖 Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **Greatly Appreciated**.